Securing Infrastructure Access at Scale in Large Enterprises

 Decoding is particularly important for:

 • Reserved Characters: These characters (?, #, /, etc.) have predefined meanings in URLs.
-Encoding them prevents ambiguity and ensures they are treated literally.
+Encoding them prevents ambiguity and guarantees that they're treated literally.

 • Unsafe Characters: Spaces, certain punctuation marks, and other characters not initially intended for URLs are also encoded.
 This maintains URL validity and prevents parsing errors.